Coronavirus (COVID-19): advice for people who were on the Highest Risk List

-Some people will be permanently immunosuppressed because of a long-term condition or treatment, while others will be immunosuppressed for shorter periods, while being treated for a shorter-term condition.
+Some people will permanently have a weakened immune system because of a long-term condition or treatment, while others will have a weakened immune system for shorter periods, while being treated for a shorter-term condition.

-Many people with immunosuppression will be in regular contact with a hospital clinician or their GP.
-People who are immunosuppressed will recently have been invited for a second booster dose.
-Many will also have received a letter advising they may be eligible for additional treatments if they test positive for Covid-19.
+Many people with a weakened immune system will be in regular contact with a hospital clinician or their GP.
+People with a weakened immune system will receive invitations to vaccinations they are eligible for.
+Many will also have received a letter advising they may be eligible for additional treatments if they test positive for COVID-19.

 If you have a new diagnosis and are unsure about whether you have a weakened immune system, your hospital clinician or GP will be able to confirm this.